-Basic Information and Facts about Bluegills
+Basic Information and Facts About Bluegills

 Bluegills (Lepomis Marcochirus) are the most recognizable pan fish to anglers.
 Depending on the region bluegills can also be referred to as bream, brim or copper nose.
 One of the most interesting traits of the bluegill is how bold they can be.
 Many bluegills have no fear of the angler trying to catch them.
 In fact, at Lake Scugog in Canada there are bluegills that will allow humans to actually stroke them.
-Many anglers catch bluegills to in turn use them as bait for larger species of fish, such as largemouth bass and catfish.
+Many anglers catch bluegills in order to use them as bait for larger species of fish, such as largemouth bass and catfish.
 Bluegills are a great fish for new anglers or young children to go after since they can easily be caught thus encouraging interest in fishing for children at a young age.